Anothaatype/mobile-programming/W9/camera_flutter/README.md

 </p>

-In Practical 1, the task was to implement a camera feature using the camera package in Flutter.
-The app allows users to take a photo using the device’s camera.
+In Practical 1, we built a camera feature with Flutter’s camera package that lets users capture photos with their device.

 #### PRACTICAL 2
 <p align="center">